1. Initiatives

 Zab Maboungou / Compagnie Danse Nyata Nyata (dance)

-Canada’s presence at MASA will be supported by a series of activities throughout the week.
-Organized with and by our partners, the activities will further raise the profile of Canadian arts and culture at MASA.
+Canada’s presence at MASA was supported by a series of activities throughout the week.
+Organized with and by our partners, the activities further raised the profile of Canadian arts and culture at MASA.

-Planned activities include creative installations by the ATSA and Mique Michelle at the Canada Kiosk, a conference and workshop held by Marie-Eve Huot and a conversation about art institutions and decolonization between Canada Council for the Arts CEO Simon Brault and MASA Director General Professor Yacouba Konaté.
+Planned activities included creative installations by the ATSA and Mique Michelle at the Canada Kiosk, a conference and workshop held by Marie-Eve Huot and a conversation about art institutions and decolonization between former Canada Council for the Arts CEO Simon Brault and MASA Director General Professor Yacouba Konaté.

-Three delegations of Canadian arts professionals are being supported by Canadian Heritage, CINARS and the Canada Council for the Arts.
-In addition, market development opportunities are being created through strategic networking events such as meetings between arts organizations, jam sessions between Canadian and African artists and a special festive event hosted by the Canadian Embassy in Ivory Coast.
+Three delegations of Canadian arts professionals were supported by Canadian Heritage, CINARS and the Canada Council for the Arts.
+In addition, market development opportunities were created through strategic networking events such as meetings between arts organizations, jam sessions between Canadian and African artists and a special festive event hosted by the Canadian Embassy in Ivory Coast.

 Partners